juanburgos/100-days-of-code/log.md

 ### R1D7

-**Today's Progress**: Learned to use Responsive Design with Bootstrap Fluid Containers, Mobile Responsive Iages, Center Text with Bootstrap, Create a Bootstrap Button, Create a Block Element Bootstrap Button, Call out Optional Actions with Button Info, Warn Users of a Dangerous Action, Use the Bootstrap Grid to Put Elements Side By Side, Use Spans for Inline Elements.
+**Today's Progress**: Learned to use Responsive Design with Bootstrap Fluid Containers, Mobile Responsive Images, Center Text with Bootstrap, Create a Bootstrap Button, Create a Block Element Bootstrap Button, Call out Optional Actions with Button Info, Warn Users of a Dangerous Action, Use the Bootstrap Grid to Put Elements Side By Side, Use Spans for Inline Elements.

-**Thoughts**:
+**Thoughts**: Digging how Bootstrap is very useful at the time of coding responsive pages or web apps according to the device's screen size.
+Very nice!

 ### R1D